hoko/hoko-ios/README.md

 ### 2. Deeplinking

-To map routes to your View Controllers all you have to do is map them in the **deeplinking** module on your `AppDelegate`.
+To map routes to your View Controllers all you have to do is map them in the **deeplinking** module on your `applicationDidFinishLaunching` method in your `AppDelegate` class.

 ```objective-c
 [[Hoko deeplinking] mapRoute:@"product/:product_id" toTarget:^(HKDeeplink *deeplink) {